TViPE/FEND-NeighborHood-Map/README.md

 - A search function to easily discover these locations
 - A listview to support simple brwosing of all locations.

+The application is built with Knockout.js, Google Maps API, and Foursquare API

 ## How to get started
 Experience the live demo application at https://tvipe.github.io/FEND-NeighborHood-Map/